alexhagiopol/multiscale-CNN-classifier/README.md

     python main.py

 ### Technical Report
-The implementation and reluts can be viewed simultaneously in the [Traffic_Sign_CLassifier.ipynb iPython notebook](https://github.com/alexhagiopol/multiscale_CNN_classifier/blob/master/Traffic_Sign_Classifier.ipynb)
+The implementation and results can be viewed simultaneously in the [Traffic_Sign_CLassifier.ipynb iPython notebook](https://github.com/alexhagiopol/multiscale_CNN_classifier/blob/master/Traffic_Sign_Classifier.ipynb)

 #### Dataset Summary
 The GTSRB dataset contains 51839 total images, each annotated with one of 43 sign classes.
 Each image is a cropped traffic sign from frames in a vehicle dashcam.
-The dataset contains images that often blurry, too dark, or captured from challenging view angles.
+The dataset contains images that are often blurry, too dark, or captured from challenging view angles.
 For this project, the dataset is divided into 34799 training examples, 4410 validation examples, and 12630 testing examples.
 A sample of raw images in the dataset is shown below: